Get answers for your health queries from top Doctors for FREE!

 Endoscopic retrograde cholangiopancreatography (ERCP)

-This test is an invasive procedure that uses a small tube (endoscope) to visualize the bile ducts and pancreas.
-It is the most definitive test to diagnose bile duct obstruction and treat it if possible.
+This invasive test uses a small tube (endoscope) to visualize the bile ducts and pancreas.
+It is the most definitive test for diagnosing bile duct obstruction and treating it if possible.

 Endoscopic ultrasound (EUS)